Cloud #2, aka The Blue Angel is now part of the Legends of Rock exhbit at the Rock and Roll Hall of Fame in Cleveland Ohio.

 The second account is from David Rusan.
 He had been told that Prince had acquired the Cloud Bass from a shop in New York City in the early 1980s.

 The Cloud Bass is now part of the large collection of instruments managed by Paisley Park.
-Fans viewed it up close at the My Name Is Prince exhibition in London in 2017/18.
+Fans viewed it up close at the My Name Is Prince exhibition in London and Amsterdam in 2017/18.
 The photos in the Cloud and Bass book provide a clue to the origin of the Bass – there is a distinctive, if little-known, logo on the headstock.

 According to Guitar Player magazine the Sardonyx 800 D II was built by a luthier called Jeffrey Levin who worked at a “Matt Umanov Guitars” in New York City.
 Guitar Player doesn’t mention any other instruments created under the same brand, so I made contact with Matt Umanov, who is now retired, and he shared the following: